 It is important to remember to include all good works performed by the nominee, not just the foremost reason.
 It is essential to source and submit several strong letters of recommendation from people who know at first-hand about the work which has caused the nomination to be made.

-The Lord-Lieutenant is involved in the honours process, therefore is unable to act as a referee.
+The Lord-Lieutenant is unable to act as a referee.

 A nomination will take about 18 months to pass through the vetting process, from the point it is submitted to the Cabinet Office.
 The nomination should be kept strictly confidential to avoid disappointment should an application be unsuccessful.
 A finite number of awards are available for each honours list, and therefore nominations are measured against submissions from across the nation.